jacquelinekay/jacquelinekay.github.io/preview/reflection2.md

 # Generating comparison operators

 Have you ever written a tedious equality operator that checked for the equality of every member of a regular type?
 Have you ever written a code generation tool for generator such a function?
 You're not the only one.
 In fact, this is such a problem that someone wrote a standards proposal for adding default comparison operators for regular types to the language ([N3950](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3950.html)).
-(TODO: show the one Herb proposed too?)

 It turns out that with reflection, you can write a generic equality operator for any type composed of equality-comparable members!